Evolutionary-Intelligence/SwarmIntelligence-A-Modern-Perspective-SIAMP/ACO.md

 * López-Ibáñez, M., Stützle, T. and Dorigo, M., 2025.
   Ant colony optimization: A component-wise overview.
   In Handbook of Heuristics (pp. 1-39).
 Springer.
+* Benbaki, R., Benomar, Z. and Doerr, B., 2021, June.
+  A rigorous runtime analysis of the 2-MMASib on jump functions: Ant colony optimizers can cope well with local optima.
+  In Proceedings of Genetic and Evolutionary Computation Conference (pp. 4-13).
+ACM.
 * [https://ieeexplore.ieee.org/document/7376583](https://ieeexplore.ieee.org/document/7376583)
 * Blum, C. and Dorigo, M., 2005.
   Search bias in ant colony optimization: On the role of competition-balanced systems.